-Golden-Mantled Ground Squirrel
+Fun Facts: Golden-mantled Ground Squirrel

 - The golden-mantled ground squirrel hibernates typically from October and not emerging again until May.

-- The squirrel rolls around in dust and dirt, and uses its claws and teeth for grooming its fur.
+- The squirrel rolls around in dust and dirt and uses its claws and teeth for grooming its fur.

 - They are not found in wooded areas

-- They are found in the central United States and Canada, from southern Alberta, Manitoba and Saskatchewan to east central Arizona, central Ohio and the Texas Gulf Coast and also close to the Arizona-New Mexico border.
+- They are found in the central United States and Canada, from southern Alberta, Manitoba, and Saskatchewan to east central Arizona, central Ohio, and the Texas Gulf Coast, and also close to the Arizona-New Mexico border.

 - The squirrels touch noses or lips upon greeting which makes it look like they are kissing.

 Are you at the expert level at the difference between a chipmunk vs squirrel?
 If you have any tips or tricks regarding the identification of these squirrels, please leave a comment below or through the contact page.